The SRG/eROSITA all-sky survey: Constraints on Ultra-light Axion Dark Matter through Galaxy Cluster Number Counts

-We perform a binned analysis with logarithmic ULA mass bins covering the whole mass spectrum of ultra-light axions from the dark matter regime at $\logm=-24$ down to the dark energy regime at $\logm=-32$ including an independent full cosmological inference in each bin, assuming a flat Universe.
-We constrain the following set of cosmological parameters: The matter relic density $\Omega_{\rm m}$ and the normalization of the matter power spectrum $\log(A_{\rm s})$.
-We leave the Hubble constant $H_0$, the scalar spectral index $n_{\rm s}$, and the baryon relic density $\Omega_{\rm b}$ free but cannot constrain them as done in \citetalias{Ghirardini2024}.
-We choose a uniform prior on \oax between 0 and 1 in both scenarios.
+We performed a binned analysis with logarithmic ULA mass bins covering the whole mass spectrum of ultralight axions from the dark matter regime starting at $\logm=-24$ down to the dark energy regime with the lowest ULA mass at $\logm=-32$ including an independent full cosmological inference in each bin while assuming a flat universe.
+We constrained the following set of cosmological parameters: the matter relic density, $\Omega_{\rm m}$, and the normalization of the matter power spectrum, $\log(A_{\rm s})$.
+We left the Hubble constant, $H_0$; the scalar spectral index, $n_{\rm s}$; and the baryon relic density, $\Omega_{\rm b}$, free but could constrain them as done in \citetalias{Ghirardini2024}.
+We chose a uniform prior on \oax between 0 and 1 in both scenarios.
 All common parameters have the same priors as in \citetalias{Ghirardini2024}.

-We perform a consistency check with the eRASS1 cosmological results from \citetalias{Ghirardini2024} by fixing ULA parameters values to $\logm \gg -18$ and $\oax \rightarrow 0$, effectively switching off the effect of ULAs on structure growth.
+We performed a consistency check with the eRASS1 cosmological results from \citetalias{Ghirardini2024} by fixing ULA parameter values to $\logm \gg -18$ and $\oax \rightarrow 0$, effectively switching off the effect of ULAs on structure growth.
 The results are consistent with \citetalias{Ghirardini2024}, indicating that including ULAs does preserve the correctness and reliability of the inference framework.